-If, following assessment, a child is identified as having a special educational need they will be placed on SEND support and the support expected will be placed onto the online Provision Mapping tool.
+If, following assessment, a child is identified as having a special educational need they will be placed on SEND support and the support expected will be outlined on the online Provision Mapping tool and recorded in Arbor.

-This will be written after discussion with the pupil and their parents/carers about which specific areas of difficulty need to be focused on.
+The plan will be written after discussion with the pupil and their parents/carers about which specific areas of difficulty need to be focused on.
 Support and interventions are matched to the need of the individual pupil.

 Support and interventions are targeted in accordance with this assessment.
-As a result, the advice of outside professionals maybe needed.
+As a result, the advice of outside professionals needed.
 The SENDCo will contact the relevant agency, with parental agreement.

-Assessments and plans are regularly reviewed to ensure that support and intervention are matched to need.
-The SENCo and Headteacher agree the adjustments, interventions and support that will be put in place.
+Assessments and plans are regularly reviewed (at least once a term) to ensure that support and intervention are matched to need.
+The SENCo agree the adjustments, interventions and support that will be put in place.
 This also includes the expected impact on progress, development and/or behaviour.
+The plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the review will take place.
+A copy of the plan will be given to parents/carers and the child if appropriate.